-Credits: 3.00 credits.
-Corporate Strategy is the required capstone course to be taken by accounting and business administration learners in their senior year (preferably last semester) of studies.
+3.00 credits.
 This course examines how organizations position themselves and strive to compete in today's rapidly changing marketplace and business environment.
 It is designed to integrate the concepts, principles, and practices from a learner's prior business courses.
-With the aid of case studies, the course involves a comprehensive study of the interrelationships between management principles, problem analysis, strategy formation and implementation for the contemporary enterprise.
-(Consultation with the advisor is required in order to register.
-In the event of large enrollment, preference will be given to graduating seniors.)
+The course involves a comprehensive study of the interrelationships between management principles, problem analysis, strategy formation and implementation for the contemporary enterprise.
+Prerequisites & Notes: Consultation with the advisor is required in order to register.
+In the event of large enrollment, preference will be given to graduating seniors.